The Red Thread

 The Transformation

-In my early 30s, I entered graduate school at Goddard College for a self designed Master's in Transformative Language Arts.
+In my early 30s, I entered graduate school at Goddard College for a self-designed Master's in Transformative Language Arts.
 The poet Muriel Rukeyser said, "The universe is made up of stories, not atoms."
-I set out to experience the transformative power of story - all kinds of stories -my stories, ancestral stories, dead stories, conditioned stories, mythos, fairytale, stories of place, stories of culture and more.
+I set out to experience the transformative power of story — all kinds of stories — my stories, ancestral stories, dead stories, conditioned stories, mythos, fairytale, stories of place, stories of culture and more.

 This became a self-designed rites of passage journey that would span over a decade.

-I moved back to Upper Michigan deliberately - first -to my adolescent home and then 45 minutes from my childhood home, living in a cabin on the edge of Lake Superior during 30-below winter.
+I moved back to Upper Michigan deliberately — first to my adolescent home and then 45 minutes from my childhood home, living in a cabin on the edge of Lake Superior during 30-below winter.
 Distance and proximity.

 Write.
 Haul wood.
 Chop water.
 Dance.
 Gather firewood.
 Write.
 Dance.
 Listen to owls.
 Make a collage.
 Haul water.

-I dove deeply into my buried stories through embodied creative writes of passage - my father's unexpected death in prison when I was ten, the coming-of-age years, the Russia dissolution, the spiritual awakening I'd let grow dusty.
+I dove deeply into my buried stories through embodied creative rites of passage — my father's unexpected death in prison when I was ten, the coming-of-age years, the Russia dissolution, the spiritual awakening I'd let grow dusty.
 I navigated the intersection between mythos and personal life story, rooted in embodiment and Five Rhythms dance.

 I learned to track story through sensation, image, and movement.
 I wrote from my body, not just my thoughts.